 You’ve searched for a rental and finally found the one you want.
 You’ve read all about how quickly the rental market is moving, so you rush to fill out the rental application, including what you feel is way too much personal information, and submit it along with the rental criteria and any other forms required by the property manager, plus an application fee.
 Then you wait.
 And wait.
 And wait some more.
 The clock seems to move slower than molasses and you’re beginning to worry that something is wrong and you won’t be approved.
 Why is your rental application taking so long?
 Why don’t you have an answer yet?

 The Rental Application Process

 Most people don’t quite know what goes on “behind the scenes” after you submit a rental application, so we thought we’d pull the curtain back and help you understand what it is that takes so long.
-Typically, most applications take 48-72 hours for a decision, but there are instances where it may take more.
+Typically, most applications take 2-5 days (it used to be about 2-3 days, but now we’re seeing it closer to 2-5 days) for a decision, but there are instances where it may take more.
 We should note, the management company has up to seven days to make a decision – if they don’t make one in the time allotted, the application is considered rejected by default.
 That doesn’t help to put anyone’s mind at ease when they’re worrying about how much time the process is taking, but it is one of the lesser known facts about Texas rentals.